 “… reflect on the possibility that things have changed permanently and try to show some flexibility for their employees.
 Some adaptation might be necessary.
 For instance, it might be necessary to order staff into the workplace on specific days for specific reasons, such as brainstorming sessions or training.
 Rather than clinging to the old stereotypes, however, smart employers should listen to the employees who want some of the COVID-19 changes to be permanent.”
 Sydney Morning Herald

-And while our economy has been influenced by an abundance of global data, local research provides some extremely relevant insights.
+And while an abundance of global data has influenced our economy, local research provides some extremely relevant insights.

 According to research from McCrindle, 61% of Australians look forward to a hybrid workplace and more flexible working arrangements: